 After playing a fairly large number of games, both in the basic version and the version with additions, I would like to share a few tips to achieve victory.

-• Don’t be afraid to use MIPS — the more MIPS work, the more points you can potentially get.
+- Don’t be afraid to use MIPS — the more MIPS work, the more points you can potentially get.

-• The road brings less points and has the lowest priority when selected.
+- The road brings less points and has the lowest priority when selected.
 However, in addition to “Taverns and cathedrals” — the finished road from the tavern by the lake begins to bring two points per tile – here its value increases significantly.

-• Cities are often the main source of income.
+- Cities are often the main source of income.
 Sometimes it is very profitable to try to attach your tile to the city (road, field) opponent and get points for its construction with him.
 Of course, this style of play increases the degree of conflict, but the interest adds proportionately.

-• Appreciate the peasants-laid out in the right place and time the peasant can bring points more than a few monks, robbers and knights combined.
+- Appreciate the peasants-laid out in the right place and time the peasant can bring points more than a few monks, robbers and knights combined.
 Of course, opponents will also use the peasants and the main thing is not to get carried away, because the peasants are put on the field until the end of the game, and, in pursuit of influence, you can add all the meeps, left without prospects for cities, monasteries and roads.

-• Use the roads to fence off the fields with the opponent’s peasants from the castles.
+- Use the roads to fence off the fields with the opponent’s peasants from the castles.
 Sometimes it is more profitable not to give points to the enemy than to get them yourself.

 Final Thoughts on Carcassonne Review

 Carcassonne is an elegant and charming Board game that combines accessibility and depth, a game that everyone should definitely try!
-It can be as conflict (interfere with the construction of its competitors, take away their points, get attached to other cities), and peaceful (you can help players in their buildings and earning points).
+It can be conflict (interfere with the construction of its competitors, take away their points, get attached to other cities), and peaceful (you can help players in their buildings and earn points).
 Due to its dynamism, beauty and simplicity of design — like children, and due to the variety of tactical opportunities — adults.
 That is why it is so perfect as a family Board game.